Possession of Marijuana

 Even if it is your first arrest, marijuana possession is a serious charge that could land you with a criminal record that will most likely affect your future in some way.
 If you have been arrested and charged with possession of marijuana in or around Hernando County, Citrus County, or Sumter County, and are considering an experienced criminal defense attorney as a part of your strategy, it is best to contact him as soon as possible after your arrest.

-To find out what Ashley M. Aulls, P.A. can do for your marijuana possession case in Spring Hill or the surrounding areas, call (352) 593-4115 today to schedule your initial case consultation.
+To find out what The Law Office of Ashley Aulls, P.A. can do for your marijuana possession case in Spring Hill or the surrounding areas, call (352) 593-4115 today to schedule your initial case consultation.

 Florida Definition of Possession of Marijuana